3KUdelta/Solar_WiFi_Weather_Station/README.md

 Dear Weather Station fans.
 For the ones who are using their Weather Station already from the start (we started 5 years ago), the flash memory is probably getting at its end.
 Let's do a quick calculation:
 5 years = 1'825 days.
 As we are doing 144 read/write cycles per day (all 10 Minutes) this results in 262'800 read/write clycles by now.
 Flash memory has a finite lifetime of about 100,000 write cycles (source: https://learn.adafruit.com/memories-of-an-arduino/arduino-memories#).
 Here we go.
 This is exactly what happened to my station.
 A flash write error causes the ESP8266 to loop for ever and sucking the battery empty.
 I discovered this just recently.

+Easy fix:

 Code has been changed in order to reduce writing to flash memory by a factor of 3.
 Updating is highly recommended.

-Easy fix: Get a new D1 Pro CH9102 16M (e.g. https://www.aliexpress.com/item/1005006018009983.html) for less than a dollar incl. shipment.
+Get a new ESP8266 D1 mini Pro CH9102 16M (e.g. https://www.aliexpress.com/item/1005006018009983.html) for roughly a dollar incl. shipment.

 ## BLYNK UPDATE!
 Move now to new Version!
 Running Blynk legacy will drain your battery and your device will stop working.
 Please update to new Blynk (free version works very well).